rocktimsaikia/spotify-rtoken-cli/README.md

 ![spotify-rtoken](./spotify-rtoken.svg)

 > In step 5, you will be redirected to your browser for confirming permissions.
-Then you will be redirected to the specified `callback_url` with the code.
+Then you will be redirected to the specified `redirect_uri` with the code.
 Copy that `code`, paste in the terminal.

 > ![partial_blur](https://user-images.githubusercontent.com/33410545/162616418-d5d907cb-cb6f-4712-875c-2f1493920cc8.jpg)